bcgov/von-agent-template/GettingStartedTutorial.md

 - Let's add another field "permit_notes" that is a free form text field that can be used to add any notes/conditions/limitations about the permit.

 If you want, you can make other changes, within limits.
-You can't change the "corp_num" or "legal_name" fields, since they come from the prerequisite verifiable credential, dFlow registration.
+You can't change the "corp_num" or "legal_name" fields, since they come from the prerequisite verifiable credential, BC Registries' Registration credential.
 All others can be renamed and new fields can be added as needed.

 Things to remember as you make the changes: